John Mitchell, Jr.

 Michael returned to the family business in 2004.
 He attended the Pittsburgh Institute of Mortuary Science and Michigan State University.
 He and his wife, Stacey, live in the City of Chelsea with their two boys, Ryan, and Kyle.
 He has served as Vice President on the Board of Chelsea Recreation Department.
 He also coaches boy’s soccer and youth baseball, is a member of St. Mary Catholic Church, as well as the Chelsea Rod and Gun Club, and is passionate about hunting, fishing, and the outdoors.
 Most recently, he served three years on the Board of Directors for the Green Burial Council.
 He was the only licensed funeral director on the board and in the nation with a degree in Environmental Science.
 Michael is Owner/Manager of Staffan-Mitchell Funeral Home in Chelsea.

 Cindy is a registered nurse by degree, but has found her niche in the funeral home.
-She also volunteers in the schools with the kids, and has served on the Chelsea Education Foundation Board, the Crisis Team, and has made Ele’s Place her mission.
+She also volunteers in the schools with the kids, and has served on the Chelsea Education Foundation Board and the Crisis Team.

 John Mitchell, Sr. and Gloria Mitchell